-We invite scholars to submit papers for issues 07 and 08 of the Journal (or indeed for any subsequent issue that will be published).
-Issue 07 has a specialist theme entitled 'Sound and vision'.
-We therefore invite submissions relating to this theme or, for subsequent issues, any original research, discussion or review relating generally to subjects that chime with the interests of the Science Museum Group and the wider science museum community for forthcoming issues of the Journal.
+We invite scholars to submit original research, discussion or review papers relating to subjects that chime with the interests of the Science Museum Group and the wider science museum community for forthcoming issues of the Journal.
 We are now gathering content for issues 10 (Autumn 2018) and 11 (Spring 2019).
-The submission deadline for issue 07 is early December 2016 with publication in March 2017.
-For issue 08 the deadline is early June 2017 with publication in October the same year.
+The submission deadline for Issue 10 is 31 May2018 with publication in October 2018.
+Submission guidelines are provided on the ‘How to submit’ pages of the Journal.
 If you have general questions about article submission or if you would like to contribute an article, discussion or review piece please don’t hesitate to contact the editorial team at firstname.lastname@example.org

 The Dana Research Centre is located in the Dana Centre at the rear of the Science Museum, in South Kensington, London.
 Opened in 2016, the Dana Research Centre aims to promote the Science Museum as an important centre for scholarly research and it is home to the Museum’s Research & Public History Department, and to the Museum’s students and funded research projects.
 The Centre also provides a library with a selection of books and journals, a reading room and public access to the Science Museum’s electronic resources.
-There is also public access to items transported from the extensive Science and Society library and archive collections stored at Wroughton (the Group’s large storage facility in Swindon).
-Do come and visit to pick up your new library card and browse the collection.
+Here the public can access and order items held at the the extensive Science and Society library and archive collections stored at Wroughton (the Group’s large storage facility in Swindon).
+Do come and visit the Dana Centre to pick up a library card and browse the collection.
 More details, including the address can be found here.
 General questions about Library aspects may be directed to email@example.com, and more general research programme enquiries to firstname.lastname@example.org

 The 2017/18 Science Museum Journal Writing Competition is open and we welcome entries up to the deadline of 1 March 2018.
-The prize of £500 will be awarded annually to the author of the best original research article which addresses research questions around science history, heritage, exhibitions, communications and public engagement.
+The prize of £500 is awarded annually to the author of the best original research article which addresses research questions around science history, heritage, exhibitions, communications and public engagement.
 Further details about the writing prize are available here.

 Collaborative Doctoral Awards